 Start Culturally Sensitive Therapy in Los Angeles, CA

 Here at Yellow Chair Collective, our diverse therapists offer individual, couple, and group support to help you explore the ways that your culture impacts your choices and relationships.
 We get it, and even if we don’t, we will do our best to understand.
 Start with one of our therapists by booking an appointment today!

 - Fill out our appointment request form

 - Start sessions with one of our culturally competent therapists

 - Explore your identity, reconnect with your roots, process wounds, and learn new skills that can help you be the better you

 Other Services at Yellow Chair Collective

-The therapists at our Los Angeles and New York City-based counseling center are skilled in many areas.
+The therapists at our Los Angeles and New York City-based counseling centers are skilled in many areas.
 They work with couples, teens, and individuals.
-Further, they address issues like anxiety, postpartum therapy, and trauma and PTSD.
+Further, they address issues like anxiety, postpartum therapy, trauma, and PTSD.
 Additionally, they provide highly sensitive people treatment, burnout treatment, EMDR, and culturally sensitive therapy.
 And all of these services can be utilized in-person or online anywhere in California or New York.